 After a period where interest rates have been sitting at record low levels, there will come a time when the RBA decide to start hiking the cash rate which will have a flow-on effect to the property market.
-As a buyers agency we know that is going to happen, the question is how do you position yourself to be less impacted than others?
+As the top buyers agency in Newcastle, we know that is going to happen, the question is how do you position yourself to be less impacted than others?

 When it comes to buying property both for myself and for clients, I am always heavily focused on blue-chip areas.